Awealthtech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script to change group owner
+script that change owner to group